- What is content marketing?

 The first approach to content strategy creation is understanding the mission and goals for content creation.
 As I discussed in ‘why do you need a content marketing strategy’ section, the very beginning portion of the strategy is to answer those four major questions.

-This will give you the ‘why’ you’re creating content and the purpose for doing so.
+This is your ‘why’ you’re creating content and the purpose for doing so.

 At this point, I’m going to assume that you’ve taken around fifteen minutes to answer these questions and write them down on a piece of paper.
 Now, I wish to discuss the beginning elements of a content marketing strategy.

 A clarification, the elements that I will be referring to from here have everything to do with strategy.
 At this point, we’re not to the content marketing planning yet, and this is a topic best saved for another article.
 Content strategy and content plan are two different entities that are closely linked together.
-Content strategy will only be discussed here, which is right up until would start planning the types of content you will pursue.
+Content marketing strategy is only discussed here, which is right up until you would start planning the types of content you create.

-The content strategy is a collection of important elements, answering the why you’re going to do it, who is it for, and the what content & in what order.
-[P.S: I’ve decided not to add the very last portion of the content strategy, which is distribution.
+The content marketing strategy is a collection of important elements, answering the why you’re going to do it, who is it for, and the what content & in what order.
+[P.S: I’ve decided not to add the very last portion of the content marketing strategy, which is distribution.
 This article is already long as it is.
-A content distribution strategy can almost be treated as a separate entity, and it will be the means of how your content sees the light of day.
+A content distribution strategy can be treated as a separate entity and strategy, and it will be the means of how your content sees the light of day.
 Start with this great article.]

 Who is it for?
 Identifying the target persona